Darienken/Employee-Payment_IOET/README.md

 -Create a good software following good practices, because while I was developing this software I was thinking in how in the future this software can be improve and how can I help other programmer to understand my code, you know **I was developing a solution** but this solution was not only for the customer, this solution was for everyone in the world, because **we are programmers so we create solutions** and that is what I was thinking while I was coding.
 -Develop a reautilizable code
 ## Explanation of my methodology
-I based on an AGILE methodology, so I work developing, testing, thinking and doing the same again and again like in iterative-block, I based on AGILE because I believe that this is a great methodology for working at the same time with the customer, you know develop and show product to the client, then if the client wants to change something I can do it because I'm writing a code for one functionality, also I use the divide-and-conquer method, I love using this method because you can develop software part-by-part and that's great specially when you are working with teams, so my methodology approach to develop a software what can be supported, improved and entendible for programmers and also the best software that a customer could image.
+I called this methodology **THINK-DIVIDE-TEST-CODE** so for created this methodology, I based on an AGILE methodology,
+so I work developing, testing, thinking and doing the same again and again like in iterative-block, I based on AGILE because I believe that this is a great methodology for working at the same time with the customer, you know develop and show product to the client, then if the client wants to change something I can do it because I'm writing a code for one functionality, also I use the divide-and-conquer method, I love using this method because you can develop software part-by-part and that's great specially when you are working with teams, so my methodology approach to develop a software what can be supported, improved and entendible for programmers and also the best software that a customer could image.
 ## How to execute the program?
 STEP-BY-STEP
 So easy...
 This program was created using python programming language, so first you need to install python in your operative system